Eppie-io/TuviBytesShamirSecretSharingLib/README.md

 `byte[] shares = SecretSharing.SplitSecret(T, N, secret);`

-#Important!# You MUST remember indexes of each share to recover main secret.
+!!!
+IMPORTANT!!!
+You MUST remember indexes of each share to recover main secret.

 To remember index and value of your partitional secret you can use our class Point:

-`public class Point
+`public class Point`

-{
+`{`

     public Field X { get; set; } // index

     public Field Y { get; set; } // value

     public Point (byte x, byte y) // ctor